 Applicants for the M.S.M. program must hold a Bachelor of Music or Bachelor of Music Education degree, or its equivalent, from a regionally accredited institution.
 Their undergraduate preparation must include credited work in choral conducting and at least 30 term hours of courses in the liberal arts.

 A cumulative G.P.A. of at least 3.00 (on a 4.00 scale) is required for admission to the Division of Music.
 Admission to the School of Theology further requires that a minimum G.P.A. of 2.75 be achieved in the student’s liberal arts work.
 The concentration in Liturgical Musicology requires a cumulative G.P.A. of at least 3.5 for admittance and that the student maintain at least a 3.5 for all graduate work.
-Although one application is made through Perkins School of Theology is necessary for admission to the M.S.M. program are accepted by both the Division of Music in the School of the Arts and the School of Theology.
+Although one application is made through Perkins School of Theology, successful applicants for the M.S.M. program are accepted by both the Division of Music in the School of the Arts and the School of Theology.

 Applicants who already hold graduate degrees in music (M.M., M.M.E. or other comparable degree) or who have completed some coursework at the graduate level may, upon the approval of the director of the program, apply up to nine term hours (or the equivalent) of nonperformance graduate musical or theological study toward the M.S.M. degree.
 However, this work must also meet the approval of the Committee on Graduate Studies of the Division of Music (if the work is in music) or of the registrar of the School of Theology (if the work is in theology).
 Applicants who have already earned a graduate degree in music, may also qualify for the M.T.S. degree with a concentration in Church Music and Worship, a program that focuses specifically on church music skills and repertoire and theological studies.
 Applicants interested in such options should consult with the director of the M.S.M. program.
 Download M.T.S. in Church Music and Worship

-In addition to the financial aid described elsewhere in this catalog, a limited number of scholarships, fellowships, graduate assistantships and work grants are available specifically to M.S.M. students.
+In addition to the financial aid described elsewhere in this catalog, a limited number of scholarships, fellowships, and work grants are available specifically to M.S.M. students.
 Inquiries should be addressed to the director of the M.S.M. program.
 In addition, most M.S.M. students are employed by a local congregation as a part of the Supervised Practicum requirement for the M.S.M. degree.